Murder of Mollie Tibbetts

 2018 murder in Iowa, U.S.

 On July 18, 2018, Mollie Cecilia Tibbetts, a 20-year-old University of Iowa student, disappeared while jogging near her home in Brooklyn, Iowa.
 A month later, police identified 24-year-old Cristhian Bahena Rivera as a suspect in connection with the disappearance; surveillance footage showed Rivera's car following Tibbetts on her jog.
 Rivera led police to the body of Tibbetts in a Poweshiek County cornfield on August 21.
 He was charged with first-degree murder.
 On May 28, 2021, Rivera was found guilty of first-degree murder.
 On August 30, 2021, Rivera was sentenced to life in prison without parole.

 Rivera's immigration status became publicly known after police, the U.S. Citizenship and Immigration Services (USCIS), and U.S. Immigration and Customs Enforcement (ICE) indicated that he had been in the United States illegally.
 The Trump administration and some Republicans, including Iowa Governor Kim Reynolds, said the murder could have been prevented with more restrictive immigration policies.

 Victim

-Mollie Cecilia Tibbetts was born on May 8, 1998, in San Francisco, California, to Rob Tibbetts and Laura Tibbetts.
+Mollie Cecilia Tibbetts was born on May 8, 1998, in San Francisco, California, to Rob and Laura Tibbetts.
 When she was in the second grade, her parents divorced, and she moved to Iowa with her mother and two siblings.
-Her father kept a close relationship with the children, and he last saw Mollie at his wedding in June 2018.
+Her father kept a close relationship with the children, and he last saw his daughter at his wedding in June 2018.
 At the time of her disappearance, she was a resident of Brooklyn, Iowa, a small town about 70 mi east of Des Moines, and a psychology major at the University of Iowa.
 She worked at a children's day camp at Grinnell Regional Medical Center and was preparing for her sophomore year in college when she disappeared.